woocommerce/woocommerce-blocks/docs/theming/class-names-update-280.md

 # Class names update in 2.8.0

-In WC Blocks 2.8.0, some class names were updated in order so simplify them, fix inconsistencies and make it easier to diferentiate frontend components from editor components.
+In WC Blocks 2.8.0, some class names were updated in order so simplify them, fix inconsistencies and make it easier to differentiate frontend components from editor components.

 ## Replaced classes